Kguarnizo/Full-Stack-Inspiration-Board/README.md

     - Run `flask db upgrade`
 6. Run `$ flask run` or `$ FLASK_ENV=development flask run`

-The back-end repistory can be found [here](https://github.com/Kguarnizo/back-end-inspiration-board)
+The back-end repository can be found [here](https://github.com/Kguarnizo/back-end-inspiration-board)

 ## Front-end Repository
-This repository contains the front-end code for Inspiration Board, built in Javascript using React and Create React App.
+This repository contains the front-end code for Inspiration Board, built in JavaScript using React and Create React App.

 <b>Technologies Used:</b>
-* Javascript
+* JavaScript
 * React
 * HTML
 * CSS